kentsommer/pytorch-value-iteration-networks/README.md

 PyTorch | 99.78% | 93.25% | Not-done-yet

 ## Notes
-* This repository includes a full gridworld implementation similar to the [original VIN implementation](https://github.com/avivt/VIN).
 * The datasets (8x8, 16x16, and 28x28) included in this repository can be reproduced using the script: ```dataset/make_training_data.py```
   * Note that this script is not optimized and runs rather slowly (also uses a lot of memory :D)